Higher Highs and Higher Lows Pattern Trading Strategy & Insights

 Can we improve the higher highs and higher lows pattern?

-Unfortunately, it doesn’t help to increase to three or fours days of consecutive days of higher highs and higher lows.
+Unfortunately, increasing to three or four consecutive days of higher highs and lower lows doesn’t help.
 Neither long nor short works.

 Conclusion about the higher highs and higher lows pattern